terminusdb-labs/lexdata/README.md

 in a `1`, and one ending with `a_(n-1) - 1`.
 To obtain a unique representation we will need to normalise the sequence.

-Typeically this is done by chosing one of either ending with a `1`, or a number larger than `1`.
+Typically this is done by chosing one of either ending with a `1`, or a number larger than `1`.
 However to make it lexically sortable we will instead choose to make an *even length sequence*, by either expansion or contraction of the sequence to its even numbered lenghth.